It was 2011 and Lauren Juliff was convinced she was making the greatest mistake of her life.

 Travel had been the focus of your life for so long.

 That’s it.
 I didn’t want to get an office job or work for anybody else, because I love being self-employed.
-I love being able to work from anywhere.
-I love that freedom, I love that working from home keeps me insulated from the virus.
+I love that freedom; I love that working from home keeps me insulated from the virus.
+Afternoon naps are great.

 On top of that, when you start a brand new blog, it can often take a year or two to begin pulling in a decent amount of money.
 In two years, the world could be back to normal and I could have just spent that time working on Never Ending Footsteps instead.
 And I already knew that travel blogging could be extremely lucrative in regular times.